 Disney’s Beach Club Address: 1800 Epcot Resorts Blvd, Lake Buena Vista, FL

-Location for most is a huge factor when considering which Walt Disney World Resort to stay at.
+Location for most is a huge factor when considering which Walt Disney World Resorts to stay at.
 For me, the Beach Club gets a full 10/10 for location.
 It’s tough to find fault here.

 The hotel is located in the Epcot Resort Area and is situated on stunning Crescent Lake.
 Beach Club sits next door to Epcot and is across the lake from the Boardwalk Resort.